Sheila-Murugi/TellCo_User_Analytics_Week1/README.md

 ## Overview

-This Python package, `network_analysis`, is designed for conducting network analysis task.
-It provides tools and utilities to analyze network data, with a focus on handling Slack messages from a previous 10 Academy training program.
+This Python package, `User_Analysis`, is designed for conducting user  task.
+It provides tools and utilities to analyze telecommuniction data, with a focus on handling Slack messages from a previous 10 Academy training program.

 ## What to do